Assigning Project Resources

 Important:

-After a resource has been assigned to a project, if you clear the Project Resource box, the resource is still available to be assigned if you use the Display All Resources for Project Task Assignment preference when creating your project in NetSuite
+After you assign a resource to a project, if you clear the Project Resource box, they’ll still be available if you use the Display All Resources for Project Task Assignment preference when creating your project in NetSuite.

 Assign resources to project tasks: